lfscanning/scaffold/docs/config.md

 When scaffold is run from the command line, it will load in `config.json`; process the requested actions; and output a revised `config.json` file with the updated status details.
 It will also store a backup copy of the prior `config.json` file in the `backup/` subdirectory for that month, in case there are any errors that result in an invalid `config.json` file being outputted.

-In addition to the `config.json` file, a `finding-[project].yaml` file is needed to generate the HTML report.
+In addition to the `config.json` file, a `findings-[project].yaml` file is needed to generate the HTML report.
 Details on the file format are below.

-An optional `matches-[project].json` file provideing information on bulk matches for fossology.
+An optional `matches-[project].json` file providing information on bulk matches for fossology.
 See the details below.

 There are also some other configuration files containing secrets that should be stored in the user's home directory.
 These are also detailed below.